languagetool-org/languagetool/multilingual.md

 I'm not going to do that, sagte der Kapitän.
 "I'm not going to do that", sagte der Kapitän.

+This is a test, sagte der Engländer.
+Tricky cases: what if a typo is at the language boundary?

+This is a testx, sagte der Engländer.
+This is a test, sagtex der Engländer.

+- Use both languages for suggestion corrections at that location?
+- Use the languages that has a closer suggestion?
+(Would also require getting suggestions for both languages)

+To simplify, what if we assign the same language to:
+1. all tokens of a sentence?
+2. all tokens up to a delimiter like `[;,.:?!"\n]`

 ## Evaluation